Licensed in OR, ID, AZ

 A rare opportunity to purchase a piece of Western history in Oregon.
 The Chandler family has raised registered Hereford Cattle at this very location for a continuous period of 131 years.
 This well-established “Grass Ranch” provides all the necessary ingredients for a discerning purchaser to continue managing the ranch as a year-round cow/calf operation, or to change the operation to a very productive summer cattle grazing enterprise.

 This Oregon ranch offers a discerning cattleman the opportunity to own this all-deeded, reputation cattle ranch.
 The ranch possesses significant agricultural production and excellent accessibility without sacrificing privacy or access to adjacent recreation and public lands.
+Living on the BK Ranch provides daily opportunities to view unbridled beauty and nature, plus handy access to the Freemont National Forest.
 You will have to look far and wide to find an Oregon Ranch that matches this one!

 Located in one of the most beautiful valleys in the State of Oregon, with timbered and open pastures, draws, riparian areas and meadows, four creeks, five developed ponds, and 1.25± miles of the Grande Rhonde River flowing through, Bear Creek Valley Ranch is a lush home to livestock and wildlife alike.